Margate 81 Exceptional

 What's it like Living in Margate?

-Located in the state of Florida, Margate is a mid-sized city with a population of 58,465 inhabitants.
-In Margate, there are 6,674 people per square mile, which is well above the national population density average.
+Margate, Florida is a mid-sized city with a population of 59,787 people.
+With a population density of 6,749 people per square mile, Margate is well above the nation's average density level.
 Individuals of White (54%) and Black or African American (31%) backgrounds make up a significant portion of the population of the city.
 Additionally, more than a quarter of the population of Margate are of Hispanic or Latino origin, and 23% of the population also speak Spanish.
 Long travel times to work can be one of the most frustrating things in the world - right behind housework!
 If you decide that living in Margate is the right fit for you, your one way commute time will average 28 minutes, which is about average when compared to the national commute time of 26 minutes.

-With a livability score of 82 out of 100, Margate is ranked #808 in the United States and #45 in Florida.
+Margate, FL receives 80/100 for its livability score; this results in a ranking of #109 in Florida and #1,491 in the USA.
 Clearly, Margate is doing something right, as this score ranks well above the average of most cities.
-Another exciting tidbit, is that Margate ranks better than 90% of all US cities!
-If we check out each of the categories on their own, we see that Margate ranks well for crime (A), cost of living (A-) and housing (A+).
-Margate does not score well for the following: amenities (F).
-It might be a good idea to take a closer look at each category to find out why.
+The cherry on top is that Margate also ranks in the top 10 percent of all cities.
+If we explore each of the categories on their own, we see that Margate ranks well for cost of living (A-) and housing (A+).
+Margate does not do well for the following: amenities (F).
+It might be a smart idea to take a closer look at each category to find out why.

 Best Places to Live in and Around Margate